Lilla-Kavecsanszki/On-The-Sunny-Side/README.md

 ### Acknowledgements

 I received inspiration for this project from my own studies of tourism and my love of travelling.
-I have also liked the solutions on the website of Africasafari https://www.tourcompass.co.uk/africa.htm
+I have also liked the solutions on the website of Africasafari https://www.tourcompass.co.uk/africa.htm and AJ Greaves' project, the Portrait Artist.
 My mentor Elaine Roche guided me towards final tweaks and positioning.

 ### Disclaimer